 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

-- Fast heartbeat, dizziness, passing out, or weakness.
+- Fast heartbeat, dizziness, passing out, weakness, swelling in the arms or legs, or sudden weight gain.
 These may be other signs of an allergic reaction or other type of reaction.

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away: